 Join a study group, volunteer in your community, attend senior center events, set a regular dinner date with friends or family or invite a neighbor to join you on your daily walk.
 If you have hearing loss, ask your doctor how to best address it so you can enjoy music, theater, movies and other cultural events—and fully participate in conversations.

-Staying connected to others is not only good for your cognitive function but your mental health as well.
+Staying connected to others is good not only for your cognitive function but also for your mental health.

 6. Avoid Smoking and Too Much Alcohol